Do You Wish You Had More Lilac Bushes To Enjoy?

 Here is what my rock from last spring looks like today.

-You might get lucky when you begin to look for a low-lying branch; you may find one that has already been rooted to the ground.
+You might get lucky when you begin to look for a low-lying branch; you may find one already rooted to the ground.

 When a lilac stem propagates without help, it’s time for a happy dance.